Preconditioned NonSymmetric/Symmetric Discontinuous Galerkin Method for Elliptic Problem with Reconstructed Discontinuous Approximation: Numerical Results

 \paragraph{\textbf{Example 6.}} In this case, we test an elliptic problem on the domain $\Omega = (-1, 1)^2$ with the coefficient matrix

 and the exact solution is selected by

-For such a problem, the convergence steps and CPU times of solving the final linear systems are recorded in Tab.~\ref{tab_ex6_steps} and Tab.~\ref{tab_ex6_times}, respectively.
-The preconditioned method still has a good numerically performance for both symmetric and nonsymmetric interior penalty methods.
+In this test, the penalty parameter in the symmetric scheme is taken as $\mu = 6m^2 + 10$.
+For such a problem, the convergence steps and CPU time of solving the final linear systems are recorded in Tab.~\ref{tab_ex6_steps} and Tab.~\ref{tab_ex6_times}, respectively.
+The preconditioned methods still have a good numerical performance for both symmetric and nonsymmetric interior penalty methods.

-\textbf{Example 7.} We solve a three-dimensional elliptic problem defined in the cubic domain $\Omega = (0, 1)^3$ with the analytic solution
+\textbf{Example 7.} We solve a three-dimensional elliptic problem defined in the cubic domain $\Omega = (0, 1)^3$. \substitute{ with the analytic solution

+}{The exact solution is selected to be the same as Example 2}.
 This problem is solved on a series of tetrahedral meshes with the mesh size $h = 1/4, 1/8, 1/16, 1/32$.
-As the two-dimensional cases, different types of preconditioners are used in solving the linear system.
-We apply the multigrid method in Algorithm \ref{alg_multigrid} as the inverse $A_0^{-1}$.
-The convergence steps of the preconditioned GMRES are presented in Tab.~\ref{tab_ex7_steps}.
-In three dimensions, the proposed preconditioning method still has the fast convergence speeds, and the convergence steps for symmetric/nonsymmetric systems keep almost unchanged as $h$ tends to zero.
+The numerical results are reported in Tab.~\ref{tab_ex7_steps}.
+In three dimensions, the proposed preconditioning method still has a fast convergence speed, and the convergence steps for symmetric/nonsymmetric systems keep almost unchanged as $h$ tends to zero.
 This numerical observation validates the estimates in Theorem \ref{th_A0Amcond}.
 The convergence histories for all accuracy $1 \leq m \leq 3$ are plotted in Fig.~\ref{fig_ex7_relative_error}.
-The relative error in the iteration decreases sharply for our method.
+The relative errors in iterations decrease sharply for our method.
 The CPU times costed in solving linear systems are displayed in Tab.~\ref{tab_ex7_times}.
 Clearly, our method is still efficient for problems in three dimensions.